• Course Detail

 Margaret Weiss, MD, PhD, FRCP (C) (Course Director)

-Director of the Neurodevelopmental Disorders Program and Director of Clinical Research in Child Psychiatry, Cambridge Health Alliance
+Director, Neurodevelopmental Clinic and Director of Clinical Research in Child Psychiatry, Cambridge Health Alliance/Cambridge Hospital

 Associate Professor of Psychiatry, Harvard Medical School